pixie-io/blog.px.dev/content/blog/detect-pii/index.md

 How is Flair different from Presidio Analyzer?
 For our purposes, the primary difference is that it supports one more PII entity out-of-the-box: `ORG` (organizations).
 I have benchmarked `flair-ner-english-large`, a NER model that uses [transformer embeddings](https://huggingface.co/xlm-roberta-large) and has entity labels similar to Privy.

-We can see that Flair performs significantly better than Presidio for `PERSON` and `LOC` while also reporting decent results for `ORG`.
+We can see that Flair performs significantly better than the Spacy NER model for `PERSON` and `LOC` while also reporting decent results for `ORG`.

 ![F2 scores for Flair evaluated on protocol trace data](benchmarks/f2_scores_flair-ner-english-large.png)